smr99/lego-hub-tk/README.md

 ## Initial Configuration

-Additional configuration is required to use BlueTooth:
+Additional configuration is required to use Bluetooth:
 1. Pair the hub with your system.
 Use your system's regular tool for doing this.
-1. Obtain the hub's BlueTooth address -- likely using the same tool as in the previous step.
+1. Obtain the hub's Bluetooth address -- likely using the same tool as in the previous step.
 It will be in the form of six hexadecimal number separated by colons; e.g. 38:0B:3C:AA:B6:CE
 1. Locate the correct user_config_dir for your system (see https://pypi.org/project/appdirs/) and create a sub-directory named 'lego-hub-tk'.
     * For linux, this will be ~/.config/lego-hub-tk/
 1. Copy the file lego_hub.yaml to the newly-created directory.
-1. Edit your copy of lego_hub.yaml to set the correct bluetooth address.
+1. Edit your copy of lego_hub.yaml to set the correct Bluetooth address.

 ## Features